The NHS in the East of England and in North London is working together to review the services at Mount Vernon Cancer Centre.

 The Independent Clinical Panel Report (July 2019) was commissioned by NHS England to help inform the development of options for the Mount Vernon Cancer Centre services.

-The current provider – East and North Herts NHS Trust, NHS England specialised commissioners and the rest of the Programme Board have welcomed the report.
+The current provider – East and North Herts NHS Trust, NHS England specialised commissioners and the rest of the Programme Board welcomed the report and its recommendations.

 If you would like to find out more, or be added to the patient or stakeholder mailing lists, or invite us to attend a patient or community group meeting, you can email email@example.com.